MaryVal-Cutie/Intro-to-cybersecurity/unit-1-foundations-and-threats/1.1 - CIA Triad and Authentication/1.1.4 - Password Hashing/README.md

 ### Vocabulary
 > Include the vocabulary word(s) from this lesson with a defintion

-Single Sign On- one authentication gives access to many servers or resources
+Single Sign On- one authentication gives access to many servers or resources.

 Passphrases- a string of words provides more protection than a strong password but users are resistant to typing and it is not mobile device friendly.